aioTV/django-github-hook/README.rst

 --------

 The following snippet show how to connect the webhook to a method using django's signal mechanism.
-Note that path must be set to "send-signal" in the hook object instead of an absolute path to a script.
+Note that path must be left blank in the hook object instead of an absolute path to a script.

 .. code-block:: python